Former Slave Link to Pratt Subject of History Program

 King lived in Alabama before the Civil War.

-He is credited with building a bridge that spanned the Chattahoochee River between Columbus, Ga., and Phenix City, but his work’ also brought him
+He is credited with building a bridge that spanned the Chattahoochee River between Columbus, Ga., and Phenix City, but his work’ also brought him to central Alabama.

 “It’s a possibility that he and Daniel Pratt worked together,” said Tyrone Crawley, vice president of the heritage association.
 Pratt is the industrial entrpreneur who founded Prattville.